$L_2$-variation of L\'{e}vy driven BSDEs with non-smooth terminal conditions: Malliavin differentiability of

-We will use the Malliavin derivative which is defined via chaos expansions, {\BBB i.e. series of multiple stochastic integrals.
-Following It\^o \cite{ito}, for $n\geq 1$ we define elementary functions of the type
+We will use the Malliavin derivative which is defined via chaos expansions, that is series of multiple stochastic integrals.
+Following It\^o \cite{ito}, for $n\geq1$ we define elementary functions of the type

-where $a_k \in \R,$ and for all $k$ the sets $B^k_i \in \mathcal{B}([0,T]\times\R) , i=1,\dotsc,n$ are disjoint and satisfy $\m(B_i^k)<\infty.$ The multiple stochastic integral $I_n$ of order $n$ of the elementary function $f_n$ with respect to the random measure $M$ is defined by
+where $a_k \in\mathbb{R}$, and for all $k$ the sets $B^k_i \in \mathcal {B}([0,T]\times\mathbb{R}), i=1,\ldots,n$ are disjoint and satisfy $\mathbh{m} (B_i^k)<\infty$.
+The multiple stochastic integral $I_n$ of order $n$ of the elementary function $f_n$ with respect to the random measure $M$ is defined by